Skip to main content

 Reflection

-The information presented here forms a map, detailing the biological landscape where your hormones and converge.
+The information presented here forms a map, detailing the biological landscape where your hormones and heart health converge.
 This knowledge is a powerful tool, yet it is only the first step.
 Your personal health narrative, with its unique symptoms, history, and goals, is the essential context that gives this map meaning.

 Consider the fluctuations you have experienced not as isolated events, but as signals from a complex, interconnected system.
 What patterns do you notice?
 How do your energy, mood, and physical sensations align with the biological shifts discussed?